drasi-project/langchain-drasi/examples/chat/README.md

 Example interaction:
 ```
-> What queries are available?
-[Agent discovers and lists available Drasi queries including 'freezers-overheat']

-> Subscribe to the freezers-overheat query
+> Track freezers above 32?
-[Agent subscribes to the query]
+[Agent discovers and and subscribes to the 'freezers-overheat' query]

 🆕 NOTIFICATION: Added to 'freezers-overheat': {'freezerId': '2', 'temperature': '35', ...}